 Q - Material Thickness: What are the capabilities of waterjet cutting?

-A - Waterjet cutting can cut materials up to 12” thick – including steel.
+A - Waterjet cutting can cut materials up to and beyond 12” thick – including steel.

 Q - Material Types: What types of materials can be cut with a waterjet?

 A - Waterjet cutting is appropriate for most materials, if there is any question we can make a few sample cuts for you.